|

 Larson, Josh Kern and for assisting with the audio, Richard Bowler.
 And I thank my cousin, Mark Roth, who helped

 me obtain some of the music.
-And I thank particularly our classmate, Ed Chilton,
+And I thank particularly our now late classmate, Ed Chilton,

 Another special thank you to our classmate, Dave Schwarz,